aavegotchi/aavegotchi-wiki/posts/en/faq.md

 * Buy an Aavegotchi from someone else selling it at the [Baazaar](/baazaar).

 Cost: Variable.
 Depends on the rarity of the Gotchi, whether it comes with wearables, Baadges, etc.

-### When is mainnet launch?
-Mainnet was originally scheduled for launch on 4 January 2021.
-Due to high congestion on the Ethereum blockchain at that point, a community vote was put into action.
-The community voted for the launch of Aavegotchi on Polygon at a later date.
-The Aavegotchi team has confirmed the 2 March 2021 launch date on Polygon.
+### Can I start playing for free?

+Yes!
+You can borrow an Aavegotchi and play for free thanks to our 100% on-chain [Gotchi Lending](/gotchi-lending) program.
+Head to [app.aavegotchi.com/lending](https://app.aavegotchi.com/lending) to browse the Lending listings now.

-### What can I do now?
+### How can I earn money?

-Right now, you can:

-* **Stake GHST to earn FRENS:** FRENS can be used to purchase raffle tickets to be used in Raffles.
-Check out the [Staking page](/staking) for more info!

-* **Pet your Gotchi evey 12 hours:** Yes!
-You need to build [Kinship](/traits#kinship) with your Gotchi fren too!
-The higher the Kinship, the better you do in [Rarity Farming](/rarity-farming)!

-* **Play some Mini-Games:** Some [Mini-Games](/minigames) are already available fren.
-Check them out!
+With Aavegotchi and The Gotchiverse there are a number of ways to earn money.
+The Gotchiverse has four play-to-earn ERC-20 tokens known as Gotchus Alchemica.
+These tokens can be used to craft Installation NFTs within The Gotchiverse, or traded for GHST.
+Players can earn these tokens by channeling from the skies above, farming from below the surface of their land parcel, or by collecting it from the maps surface.
+For details on the Tokenomics of Gotchus Alchemica check out [Chapter 2 of The Gotchiverse Game Bible](https://blog.aavegotchi.com/the-gotchiverse-game-bible-chapter-2/).

 ### Do I need KYC to play Aavegotchi or own GHST token?